mvolkmann/blog/src/flutter.md

   Restarting the app can make the problem go away.

 - The need to pass `context` and `key` in so many places is annoying.

+- The error screen shown in the simulator when there is a runtime error displays the message in yellow on a red background.
+  This combination is somewhat hard on the eyes.

+- The error screen often does not provide the filename and line number of the error.
+  It is displayed, in the terminal where the app is running, but it is buried in a long stack trace which makes it difficult to find.